How declining birth rates affect our economies

 Human population numbers undoubtedly affect the environment, and overpopulation promises to bring about even more violent change - however, economically speaking, the picture is not so simple.

 The Grey Pound, and the Intern Trap

-People living longer means they also stay in work longer, and in Japan, as in other countries with an ageing population, this can lead to a 'skills gap' where older workers are slow to retire, and sufficient skills and knowledge are not transferred to younger workers.
+People living longer means they also stay in work longer and in Japan, as in other countries with an ageing population, this can lead to a 'skills gap' where older workers are slow to retire, and sufficient skills and knowledge are not transferred to younger workers.

 This phenomenon also explains, to a certain degree, the 'intern trap' in which many young people find themselves.
-As Neil Howe writes in Forbes, a lack of 'room at the top' in the workplace can lead to the proliferation of low-paid work, zero-hours contracts and unpaid internships in a great many industries.
+As Neil Howe wrote in Forbes, a lack of 'room at the top' in the workplace can lead to the proliferation of low-paid work, zero-hours contracts and unpaid internships in a great many industries.

 Unlike the CA qualification, where you study and work at the same time with a guaranteed route for progression, internships for young graduates can lead to people drifting from one internship to the next, never finding permanent employment.
 The long-term effects of this might lead to a generation whose retirement will be spent in poverty.

 There are big social and fiscal challenges involved in managing low birth rates and ageing populations too.
 Older people may require more medical care, and funding for a huge 'Healthy Ageing' project was announced by the UK government earlier this year, dedicating £300m to healthcare innovations for an older population.